Preventive maintenance and common sense will make your gear last longer and work better, so learn how to treat it right!

 While you’re at it, don’t forget to clean out your computer (dust breeds heat and occasionally short circuits).
 If you use tape, clean your heads carefully before every important session.
 And don’t ever smoke in your studio or control room, or let any one else smoke there; what tobacco residue does to microphone diaphragms, faders and tape heads is not pretty, or cheap to fix.

-There isn’t room here to go into the finer details of keeping crud out of the AC power that runs everything in your studio; besides, I’ve already done that in some detail elsewhere (“Shut Up!”, Recording June–August 1997).
+There isn’t room here to go into the finer details of keeping crud out of the AC power that runs everything in your studio.
 But it’s really important to keep the jungle of radio frequency interference (RFI) out of your system; even if you don’t hear disc jockeys yammering over your dulcimer solo, the radio-frequency signals can intermodulate with desired audio, causing high-frequency distortion that makes things sound inexplicably hard and glassy.
 That’s already enough of an issue with digital recordings, especially using lower-priced electronics; don’t make it worse.